kundajelab/phantompeakqualtools/README.md

 ## Summary

-This package computes quick but highly informative enrichment and quality measures for ChIP-seq/DNase-seq/FAIRE-seq/MNase-seq data.
+This package computes informative enrichment and quality measures for ChIP-seq/DNase-seq/FAIRE-seq/MNase-seq data.
 It can also be used to obtain robust estimates of the predominant fragment length or characteristic tag shift values in these assays.

 ## Introduction